 Mass spectrometry (MS) is the preferred technique to determine molecular weight and fragmentation.
 The use of LC-MS enables the collection of structural data for many components in a complex mixture.
 Data obtained by mass spectrometry can be used for both quantitative and qualitative purposes.

 These NMR techniques are used to determine the assignments of all resonances for a molecule, and knowledge of the relative position of each nucleus permits the determination of the molecular conformation in solution.
 Quantitative and qualitative data can be obtained using NMR spectroscopy.

 Scanning electron microscopy (SEM) is a microscopic morphology observation method between transmission electron microscope and optical microscope.
-It can directly use the material properties of the sample surface material for microscopic imaging.

 AFM is a type of scanning probe microscopy (SPM), with demonstrated resolution on the order of fractions of a nanometer.
 The information is gathered by “feeling” or “touching” the surface with a mechanical probe.
 Piezoelectric elements that facilitate tiny but accurate and precise movements on (electronic) command enable precise scanning.

 FTIR is a technique used to obtain an infrared spectrum of absorption or emission of a solid, liquid or gas.
 An FTIR spectrometer simultaneously collects high-spectral-resolution data over a wide spectral range.
 This confers a significant advantage over a dispersive spectrometer, which measures intensity over a narrow range of wavelengths at a time.

 This technique includes Debye powder photographic analysis, high temperature, normal temperature, low-temperature diffractometer, back reflection, and transmission Laue photography, quadruple diffractometer for measuring single crystal structure, and the like.